 3. Freshen up – for free

 Perk up between flights with a shower – in free shower facilities, no less!
-Sure, these may not be the most luxurious facilities you’ve stepped foot in, but you’ll feel much better for that layover and next flight.
-Free showers are located in Level 1, Pre-Security, to the left and the right of the main entrance.
+These may not be the most luxurious facilities you’ve stepped foot in, but you’ll feel much better for that layover and next flight.
+Free showers are located in Level 1, pre-security, to the left and the right of the main entrance.

 4. Check out Wellington

-With at least 5 hours before your next flight, you can check your bags in the pre-Security area and hop on the Airport Flyer bus service to the city center.
-The bus leaves every 10-20-minutes and has you downtown in about 30 minutes.
-Note the one-way fare is $9 NZD and it’s cash only, so be prepared.
-Otherwise, you can opt for a taxi or shuttle service, but these run closer to $40 NZD one way.
+If you have at least 5 hours before your next flight, you can check your bags in the pre-security area and hop on the Airport Flyer bus service to the city center.
+The bus leaves every 10-20 minutes and has you downtown in about 30 minutes.
+Note the one-way fare is NZD 9, and it’s cash only, so be prepared.
+Otherwise, you can opt for a taxi or shuttle service, but these run closer to NZD 40 one way.

 Once downtown, what should you check out?
-Along the waterfront is the Museum of New Zealand (Te Papa Tongarewa) which covers history, art, and culture of the islands’ indigenous peoples.
-Ride the Wellington Cable Car – or hoof it on your own – to the top of the hill for great views and pop into Wellington Botanic Garden.
+Along the waterfront is the Museum of New Zealand (Te Papa Tongarewa), which covers the history, art, and culture of the island’s indigenous peoples.
+Ride the Wellington Cable Car – or walk – to the top of the hill for great views and pop into the Wellington Botanic Garden.
 For more views, head to the peak of Mount Victoria.
 Kids will have a blast at the Wellington Zoo.

 However you pass your layover, don’t forget to leave plenty of time to bus back to the airport, pick up your luggage, and process through Security before that next flight!